 My original degree is in mathematics, which remains a passion of mine.
 I also am interested in computational biology and founded the Computation Biology Core Facility at the University of Chicago.
 The core strength and emphasis of UB in the area of clinical informatics was a key factor in my decision to accept a position here so that I can continue to contribute to projects related to this field.
 In collaboration with leadership from other disciplines at UB, I helped establish one of the first clinical informatics fellowship programs in the United States.
 As a result, we accepted in 2014 the first joint nephrology/clinical informatics trainee in the country.

 As an educator, I am committed to the career development of the students, trainees and faculty working with me in my lab, in clinical research areas, in clinical informatics and in the clinical arena.
 Over the course of my career, I have mentored many outstanding students, fellows and faculty.
 Under my leadership and guidance, a number have received nationally competitive awards, and many have gone on to become academic leaders--including one who became a medical school dean.
-I serve on the Kidney, Urologic and Hematologic Diseases Subcommittee of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), which critically evaluates training in nephrology.
+From 2004 to 2019, I served on the Kidney, Urologic and Hematologic Diseases Subcommittee of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), which critically evaluates training in nephrology.
 Through this commitment, I help ensure continued quality improvement in nephrology training, both nationally and at UB.

 This UBMD physician is also a member of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, teaching the next generation of doctors and researching to advance care in WNY and beyond.
 Learn more about this physician's research and teaching activities, as well as view credentials, publications, professional involvement and more below.